-The Group presents right-of-use assets that do not meet the definition of investment and lease liabilities as a separate line item respectively in the statement of financial position.
+The Group presents right-of-use assets that do not meet the definition of investment and lease liabilities as a separate line item respectively in the balance sheets.

-The Group has elected not to recognize right-of-use assets and lease liabilities for short-term leases of factory facilities and vehicles that have a lease term of 12 months or less and leases of low-value assets.
+The Group has elected not to recognize right-of-use assets and lease liabilities for short-term leases of factory facilities and vehicles and leases of low-value assets.
 The Group recognizes the lease payments associated with these leases as an expense on a straight-line basis over the lease term.